bhouston/blender_materialx_addon/README.md

-# MaterialX Integration for Blender
+# MaterialX Export for Blender

-A comprehensive Blender add-on that provides seamless import/export of MaterialX files with real-time compatibility validation and workflow optimization for MaterialX-based pipelines.
+A simplified Blender add-on that exports Blender materials to MaterialX (.mtlx) format using a robust and tested exporter library.

 ## Features

-### 🔄 **Import/Export**
+### 🔄 **MaterialX Export**
-- **MaterialX Import**: Convert MaterialX (.mtlx) files to Blender materials with full node graph reconstruction
-- **MaterialX Export**: Export Blender materials to industry-standard MaterialX format
+- **Single Material Export**: Export individual materials to MaterialX format
-- **Bidirectional Compatibility**: Maintains material fidelity across the Blender ↔ MaterialX workflow

-### 🔍 **Real-time Validation**
-- **Scene Validation**: Analyze entire scenes for MaterialX compatibility
-- **Material Validation**: Per-material compatibility checking with detailed feedback
-- **Node Compatibility**: Identify incompatible shader nodes before export
-- **Object Highlighting**: Visual identification of objects using incompatible materials

-### ⚙️ **Workflow Features**
-- **Node Filtering**: Option to hide non-MaterialX compatible nodes in shader editor
-- **Incompatible Node Highlighting**: Red outline highlighting for non-compatible shader nodes
-- **Detailed Logging**: Comprehensive error reporting during import/export operations
-- **Graceful Degradation**: Export compatible portions while logging incompatible elements
+- **Batch Export**: Export all materials in the scene at once
+- **Texture Support**: Export and copy texture files along with MaterialX files
+- **Relative Paths**: Option to use relative paths for texture references
+- **Principled BSDF Support**: Full support for Blender's Principled BSDF shader

+### 🎯 **Simple & Reliable**
+- **Tested Exporter**: Uses a thoroughly tested MaterialX exporter library
+- **Clean UI**: Simple interface in the Material Properties panel
+- **Error Reporting**: Clear feedback on export success or failure
+- **No Complex Validation**: Focus on reliable export rather than complex validation

 ## Installation